aimms/documentation/pro/pro-data-man.rst

 To manipulate files and folders in the PRO Central Storage area, you can use the following functions:

-* pro::CreateStorageFolder
+* :token:`pro::CreateStorageFolder`
-* pro::DeleteStorageFolder
+* :token:`pro::DeleteStorageFolder`
-* pro::DeleteStorageFile
+* :token:`pro::DeleteStorageFile`

 Access Rights
 -------------

-The functions pro::SaveFileToCentralStorage and pro::CreateCentralStorageFolder have an Access rights optional permissions string argument through which you can specify the access rights for the files and folders you create with these functions.
+The functions :token:`pro::SaveFileToCentralStorage` and :token:`pro::CreateCentralStorageFolder` have an Access rights optional permissions string argument through which you can specify the access rights for the files and folders you create with these functions.
 When you do not explicitly specify access rights to the files and folders you create in the central storage area, PRO will automatically only give access to the currently logged on user.

 Specifying Access Rights
 ------------------------

-To select which users and/or groups should have which access rights, you can call the function progui::EditAuthorization which is part of the PRO GUI library.
+To select which users and/or groups should have which access rights, you can call the function :token:`progui::EditAuthorization` which is part of the PRO GUI library.
 This function will open the Authorization Manager dialog, through which you can modify a new or existing permissions string.
 You can then pass this string as the permissions argument to the functions above.

 Using a Database
 ----------------